shah-in-boots/notes/docs/Computational/R-vlndr.md

 date: 2024-01-16
 category: structure
 stage: working
+tags:
+  - R
+  - programming
+  - software
+  - epidemiology
+  - causality
+  - methods
 ---

 The `R` package `{vlndr}` is a software package built to handle and organize multiple models when performing causal-oriented analyses.
-The package documentation is located on the [website](https://asshah4.github.io/vlndr) and development is on [Github](https://github.com/asshah4/vlndr).
+The package documentation is located on the [website](https://asshah4.github.io/vlndr) and software development is on [Github](https://github.com/asshah4/vlndr).

 This is a brainstorming area for the `{vlndr}` package.
 The goal is to organize multiple models for understanding relationship.